PhilippHeuer/kubernetes-charts/stable/sentry/README.md

 ## PostgresSQL

 By default, PostgreSQL is installed as part of the chart.
-To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresPassword`.
-The other options (`postgresql.postgresDatabase`, `postgresql.postgresUser` and `postgresql.postgresPort`) may also want changing from their default values.
+To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresqlPassword`.
+The other options (`postgresql.postgresqlDatabase`, `postgresql.postgresqlUsername` and `postgresql.postgresPort`) may also want changing from their default values.

 ## Redis